CosmoMyzrailGorynych/FilterJS/README.md

 ## How to hack on FilterJS

+1. Make a fork;
-1. Do a regular run with `gulp`;
+2. Do a regular run with `gulp`;
-2. Edit files in the `./src/` folder;
+3. Edit files in the `./src/` folder;
-3. Changes will appear automagically after saving.
+4. Changes will appear automagically after saving.
 Avoid losing unsaved filters!

 ### Before you commit